Income Tax for NRI (Non-Resident Indian): Slabs, Forms & Deductions: 2026

 Mixing transactions can lead to tax complications and issues during repatriation.

-How to File ITR for Non Resident: Assisted Filing on the e-Filing Portal
+How to File ITR for Non-Resident: Assisted Filing on the e-Filing Portal

 The Income Tax Department has introduced Assisted Filing to make ITR filing easier.
 This includes features like a wizard to help choose the correct ITR, pre-filled forms, and a user-friendly offline tool.
-You can also get help from a CA, ERI, or an Authorized Representative.
+You can also get help from a CA, ERI, or an Authorised Representative.

 Who Can Assist You?